rakivo/drylib/README.md

 # PAY ATTENTION!
-CRATE IS UNFINISHED!
+THE CRATE IS UNFINISHED!

 # Rust macro-library for Don't Repeating Yourself